rtulke/table2ssh_exporter/README.md

 **User columns:**
 `user`, `username`, `login`, `account`, `admin`, `ssh_user`, `benutzer`, etc.

-Here is a simple example of a Markdown table.
 However, the tool includes automatic header pattern detection where hostname can also be called "servername" or "server", and "user" can also be called "account".
 The spelling (upper/lower case) does not matter.
 If your patterns are missing, you can simply add them to the code in the patterns.
 For example, if you want to use a different language, currently only common English-language patterns are recognized.

 ## SSH Configuration Templates